Katie Metcalfe is an author, poet, blogger and songwriter.

 sets in so she can write a book about it.

 The work Katie does is dedicated to the North and winter, wilderness and wyrdness.
-Currently, she’s working on two poetry collections and a book of non-fiction.
+Currently, she’s working on a new book of poetry and two collections of essays.
 She’ll reveal more about them when the time is right.
 (Katie is strange like that.
 She thinks she’ll hex her work if she speaks about it before it's ready.)

 Poets Bob Beagrie and Andy Willoughby mentored Katie for several years and said this about her work: